 Have you ever been scared away from pulling the trigger on applying for a loan, making an investment, or even opening a checking account simply because you could not understand the financial jargon that was thrown at you?
 You are not alone.

-In the financial world, there are so many different obscure terms uttered that it can be confusing for even the most financially savvy individual, but the truth is, the meanings behind the terms are actually pretty easy to comprehend.
+In the financial world, there are so many different obscure terms uttered that it can be confusing for even the most financially savvy individual, but the truth is, the meanings behind the terms are pretty easy to comprehend.
 All it takes is a little explanation.

 Are you lost in the sea of financial jargon?
 If so, this article will help you find your way back to shore by providing you with the explanations you need.

-The borrower is the individual taking out the loan and responsible for making all repayments when due.
+The borrower is the individual taking out the loan and is responsible for making all repayments when due.
 If you are applying for a loan, you are the borrower in the lending situation.

 The lender is an individual or group, such as Simple Fast Loans, that lends money to an individual or business with the expectation that those funds are repaid in a responsible and timely manner.